Skip to main content

 1. If you have not imported the photos that were imported in Exercise 2E:

-• Navigate to the Library module.
+• Go into the Library module.

 • At the bottom left of the screen, click Import.